CPHS/OPHS Glossary of Terms

 A record in which identifying information has been removed to render

-the health information not subject to the HIPAA rules.
+the health information not subject to the HIPAA

 Information has been de-identified using either of the following methods: 1. by removing all 18 elements that could be used to identify the individual or the individual's relatives, employers, or household members (see list of Personal Identifiers under HIPAA) or 2. by using statistical methods to establish de-identification.